 Facility

-The facility serves as the physical location with optimum power supply and security control to house a data center along with its equipment.
-Basically, it is the usable space with designated square footage used to build a data center.
+The facility is in a physical location with an optimum power supply and security control to house a data center and its equipment.
+It is the usable space with designated square footage used to build a data center.

-These spaces are designed with optimization so that all the equipment stays under a specific temperature, and maximum space is utilized during building.
+These spaces are designed with optimization so that all the equipment stays under a specific temperature, and the maximum space is utilized during the building.

 Operational Staff